 Interviewed contractors confirmed they attend the same annual in-service training as Georgia Department of Corrections Employees.
 They also confirmed receiving the NIC, LGBTI training.
-An interviewed volunteer stated he had been trained on the facility's zero tolerance policy, that he had also been trained to report anything he became aware of.
-He stated he would report it to the first correctional officer he saw.
-The interviewed volunteer affirmed he had a completed background check and was informed about the zero-tolerance policy as well as how to report and to whom to report.
-He indicated he has a couple of classes off site, including classes at Forsyth, GDC Headquarters.
-Interviews with the Statewide Director of Chaplaincy Services and Statewide Volunteer Coordinator, confirmed the processes and training and for annual renewal of badges.
+She stated she would report it to the first correctional officer she saw.
+The interviewed contract affirmed he had a completed background check and was informed about the zerotolerance policy as well as how to report and to whom to report.
+Interviews with the Statewide Director of Chaplaincy Services and Statewide Volunteer Coordinator confirmed the processes and training and for annual renewal of badges for volunteers.
+Due to Covid concerns, volunteers are not currently allowed entrance into the facility.